 This refers to the ability to bring together or ignore differing stimuli

-portions in speech or auditorily presented information.
+or auditorily presented information.
 This may include hearing

-speech or other sounds in background noise, understanding dialects
+speech or other sounds in background noise, understanding dialects or

-lateralization, hearing in noise, detection of sounds in noise as well as binaural fusion,
+hearing in noise, detection of sounds in noise as well as binaural fusion,

-the listener’s ability to fuse two different inputs together
+the listener’s ability to fuse two different inputs together into one

 How Is CAPD Diagnosed?

 While there is no standard APD battery of test, the first step to diagnosing

 APD is to rule out or identify any contributing factors associated with